 - Re Peabody Holdings (Gibraltar) Limited (Supreme Court) – recognition of a foreign insolvency under the Insolvency (Cross Border Insolvencies) Regulations 2014 involving the recognition of a US Chapter 11 bankruptcy, dealing with the largest private coal mining operation in the world (31 May 2016, per Jack J).

-- ICC Arbitration (2020, ongoing) – advising in leading role, international arbitration concerning the sale of aluminum fluoride to Tajikistan.
+- ICC Arbitration (2020) – advising in leading role, international arbitration concerning the sale of aluminum fluoride to Tajikistan.

 - Sharrock Shand v Ansaldo’s Townhouse (2020, ongoing) – commercial construction claim concerning the construction of a boutique hotel in Gibraltar.

-- Tozzi Energy v EEI (2020, ongoing) – advising junior counsel on challenge to LCIA arbitration award (serious irregularity).
+- Tozzi Energy v EEI (2020) – advising junior counsel on challenge to LCIA arbitration award (serious irregularity).

 - Re: Adria-Alpe Fund(2019) – advised and acted for one of a number of Experienced Investor Funds, on their due diligence and investor spread.

 - Allen & Woods v.
-Panorama (and others) (Supreme Court 2020) – Defamation claim brought by two senior Gibraltar Defence Police Officers against the Panorama newspaper and one of its reporters.
+Panorama (and others) (2020-ongoing) – Defamation claim brought by two senior Gibraltar Defence Police Officers against the Panorama newspaper and one of its reporters.
+Successfully defended the right to jury trial in libel cases in Gibraltar.

 - Finsbury Trust v.
 Defendants unknown (2020) advising on malicious and defamatory website set up by unknown individuals to purposely attempt to destroy the reputation of a local financial services business.